StackStorm/st2docs/docs/source/install/rhel7.rst

 Setup ChatOps
 -------------

-If you already run Hubot instance, you only have to install the `hubot-stackstorm <https://github.com/StackStorm/hubot-stackstorm>`_ plugin and configure |st2| env variables, as described below.
-Otherwise, the easiest way to enable
-:doc:`StackStorm ChatOps </chatops/index>` is to use `st2chatops <https://github.com/stackstorm/st2chatops/>`_ package.
+If you already run a Hubot instance, you only have to install the `hubot-stackstorm plugin <https://github.com/StackStorm/hubot-stackstorm>`_ and configure |st2| env variables, as described below.
+Otherwise, the easiest way to enable :doc:`StackStorm ChatOps </chatops/index>` is to use the `st2chatops <https://github.com/stackstorm/st2chatops/>`_ package.

 * Validate that ``chatops`` pack is installed, and a notification rule is enabled: ::